 Many parents find that when their child becomes a teenager, their behaviour becomes more challenging.
 They can even become aggressive, which can cause an atmosphere of tension and fear for the entire family, not to mention the possibility of physical harm if a teenager becomes violent.

-As with any type of domestic abuse, help and support is available.
+As with any type of domestic abuse, help and support is available for parents who are wondering how to deal with an aggressive teenager.
 There are also a number of techniques and tips that can be helpful, such as:

 - trying to maintain a calm and peaceful presence.
 You need to be strong without being threatening